cau-riken/zaviewer/README.md

 #### 1.1 Overview

-The script expects a set of slice images (single axis with only 1 layer) as minimal input.
+The utility script expects a set of slice images (single axis with only 1 layer) as minimal input.

 If several layers are defined :